 For more details see Start Before Logon

 1. Install the AnyConnect Start Before Logon Module.
-The is a separate executable called "gina-predeploy" file in the AnyConnect for Windows installation folder as highlighted below.
+There is a separate executable called "sbl-predeploy" file in the AnyConnect for Windows installation folder as shown below.

-2. Once the gina installation is complete, enable Start Before Logon (SBL) in the AnyConnect Profile and push profile to client.
+2. Once the SBL installation is complete, enable Start Before Logon (SBL) in the AnyConnect Profile and push profile to client.

 - Open the VPN Profile Editor and choose Preferences (Part 1) from the navigation pane.

 - (Optional) To give the remote user control over SBL, select User Controllable.

 Click File, Save the profile, then upload it on the Dashboard > Security & SD-WAN > AnyConnect Settings > "Profile Update option" and save your configuration.
 Profiles can also be pushed to users via other methods e.g. via Systems Manager.